2024 Norwegian Second Division

 The 2024 Norwegian Second Division (referred to as PostNord-ligaen for sponsorship reasons) was a Norwegian football third-tier league season.
 The league consists of 28 teams divided into two groups of 14 teams.

 The league was played as a double round-robin tournament, where all teams played 26 matches.
-The season started on 6 April 2024 and will end on 26 October 2024, not including play-off matches.
+The season started on 6 April 2024 and ended on 26 October 2024, not including play-off matches.

 Team changes

 Last season, Egersund, Lyn, and Levanger were promoted to the 2024 Norwegian First Division, while Træff, Fram Larvik, Aalesund 2, Bærum, Strømsgodset 2, and Ullern were relegated to the 2024 Norwegian Third Division.

 Hødd, Jerv, and Skeid were relegated from the 2023 Norwegian First Division, while Lysekloster, Eidsvold Turn, Viking 2, Eik Tønsberg, Strindheim, and Follo were promoted from the 2023 Norwegian Third Division.

 Group 1

 Teams

 The following 14 clubs compete in group 1: